-The Coalition Government’s 2016 Defence White Paper sets out a comprehensive strategy to deal with security challenges over the next twenty years.
+The Coalition Government’s 2016 Defence White Paper sets out a comprehensive strategy to deal with security challenges over the next 20 years.

-It is the first White Paper to be fully costed, outlining how we plan to invest $195 billion in Australia’s Defence capability over the next ten years.
+It is the first White Paper to be fully costed, outlining how we plan to invest $195 billion in Australia’s Defence capability over the next 10 years.

-Last financial year, the Government signed off on a record number of Defence capability approvals.
+Last financial year, the Coalition Government signed off on a record number of Defence capability approvals.